 Brain injuries can be catastrophic, and the costs of initial and ongoing treatment can be overwhelming.
-It is important to discuss whether you have the right to compensation with an experienced personal injury attorney today.
+It is important to discuss whether you have the right to compensation with a Columbus traumatic brain injury attorney today.

 If you suffered a TBI in an accident, you might be facing ongoing losses for some time.
-You should always discuss your rights to possible compensation for those losses with a Columbus personal injury lawyer.
+You should always discuss your rights to possible compensation for those losses with a Columbus personal injury lawyer from The Jones Firm.

 If you hit your head on something, experience a violent jolt of your head, or suffer any other head trauma, you might have sustained a TBI.
 Even if you do not notice any obvious symptoms, it might be wise to get checked out by a medical professional.
 This is because TBI symptoms are often slow to present themselves or might be mistaken for something else.
 For example, many people think it is normal to feel disoriented or confused after a traumatic accident when, in reality, it is a sign of a TBI.

 If you have a mild TBI, you will likely be released from the ER with treatment recommendations from your doctor.
 If you have a severe TBI, you might be in a coma and need to spend time in the intensive care unit or general admission.
 All of these medical tests and treatments are costly.

 TBIs can have many lasting effects that can impact your ability to attend school, work, or achieve other goals.
 Some long-term effects of serious TBIs can include: